 It’s inaccurate to say that all domestic felines detest getting wet, but it’s not far from the truth.
 Sure, there are some delightful cats out there that, we can only assume, never got the memo about hightailing it far, far away from a running faucet.
 But for the most part, cats experience intrinsic, and often hilarious, reactions to the elixir of life.

 Just when you thought you had them all figured out, we offer some insight regarding why cats hate water.

 They Like It!?

-We’ve heard of cats that enjoy peaking into the shower when their owners are in it, or those that bat at a steady leak in a sink.
+We’ve heard of cats that enjoy peeking into the shower when their owners are in it or those that bat at a steady leak in a sink.
 There are even felines out there that don’t mind bathing!
 However, among the many other things that cats seem to loathe, getting wet tops the list.

 Cats are fastidious self-groomers so they aren’t necessarily drawn in by water the way we are.
 But the fact that they evolved in the desert is a more likely explanation for why cats hate water.
 Indeed, ancestors of modern domestic felines adapted in dry, arid regions where they never needed to develop a relationship with water.

 Various big cats like tigers, leopards, jaguars, lions, and ocelots are famous for cooling off in watering holes and their swimming skills are top-notch.
 They seem to truly enjoy being in the water!

 The fact is, big cats are at the top of the food chain out in the wild.
 The smaller cats that our pets evolved from had to adapt to their dry, hot environments.
 What’s more, their ancestors understood that they were an easy target when wet.
 Water-clogged fur can weigh a cat down, making it hard to escape a predator.
 In addition, if a cat is wet and cold, their internal body temperatures can plummet.